billgraziano/xelogstash/README.md

 3. [Sinks](#sinks)
 4. [Other Notes](#notes)

 ## What's New
+### Release 0.91
+* I hated the `-once` flag.
+If you run it interactively, it now runs once by default.
+If you want it to continue running and polling, you'll need to use the `-loop` flag.
+Running as a service isn't affected.
+* (BETA) If you enable `watch_config` in the TOML file, it will try to reload the configuration in the event of a file change.
+It seems that any save is really two writes: one for the file and one set attributes.
+So you'll see two reloads.
+* I'm not testing `xelogstash.exe` at all.
+Please use a previous version if that's what you want.
+* The settings to print a summary and a sample of each event have been removed.
+Instead, you can write a small number of events to a file sink and review those.

+### Release 0.9
-1. `sqlxewriter.exe` runs as a service
+* `sqlxewriter.exe` can run as a Windows service
-1. Added metrics page to see a count of events read and written
+* Added metrics page to see a count of events read and written
-1. Log memory use every 24 hours
+* Log memory use every 24 hours
-1. Added retry logic for sinks
+* Added retry logic for sinks
-1. Logging to a JSON file suitable for Filebeat
+* Logging to a JSON file suitable for Filebeat

 ## <a name="getting-started"></a>Getting Started
 I've found [Visual Studio Code](https://code.visualstudio.com/) to a very good tool to edit TOML files and view log files.
 Plus it installs for only the local user by default.